alttch/ttsbroker/README.md

 License: Apache License 2.0

-Warning: Refer to TTS provider license for caching, storing, redistributing and playing audio files generated with TTS engine
+Warning: Refer to TTS provider license about caching, storing, redistributing and playing rights for the audio files generated with TTS engine.

 The module contains providers for: